 If you believe interest rates will rise, this is an important factor to look at.
 VFICX has a modified duration of 5.39, which suggests that the fund will decline 5.39% for every hundred-basis-point increase in interest rates.

-Since income is, of course, a big reason for purchasing a fixed income security, it is always important to consider the fund's average coupon.
-A fund's average coupon is simply its average payout in a given year.
+Income is often a big reason for purchasing a fixed income security, so it is important to consider the fund's average coupon.
+This metric takes a look at the average payout by the fund in a given year.
 For example, this fund's average coupon of 3.6% means that a $10,000 investment should result in a yearly payout of $360.

 Because income is only one part of the bond picture, investors should also consider risk relative to broad benchmarks.
-This fund has a beta of 1, meaning that it is volatile than a broad market index of fixed income securities.
-Taking this into account, VFICX has a positive alpha of 0.24, which measures performance on a risk-adjusted basis.
+This fund has a beta of 0.98, meaning that it is less volatile than a broad market index of fixed income securities.
+Taking this into account, VFICX has a positive alpha of 0.33, which measures performance on a risk-adjusted basis.

 Investors should also consider a bond's rating, which is a grade ( 'AAA' to 'D' ) given to a bond that indicates its credit quality.
 With this letter scale in mind, VFICX has 37.85% in high quality bonds rated at least 'AA' or higher, while 58.89% are of medium quality, with ratings of 'A' to 'BBB'.
 The fund has an average quality of A, and focuses on high quality securities.

-For investors, taking a closer look at cost-related metrics is key, since costs are increasingly important for mutual fund investing.
-Competition is heating up in this space, and a lower cost product will likely outperform its otherwise identical counterpart, all things being equal.
+Costs are increasingly important for mutual fund investing, and particularly as competition heats up in this market.
+And all things being equal, a lower cost product will outperform its otherwise identical counterpart, so taking a closer look at these metrics is key for investors.
 In terms of fees, VFICX is a no load fund.
-It has an expense ratio of 0.20% compared to the category average of 0.82%.
-So, VFICX is actually cheaper than its peers from a cost perspective.
+It has an expense ratio of 0.20% compared to the category average of 0.83%.
+VFICX is actually cheaper than its peers when you consider factors like cost.

-Overall, Vanguard Intermediate-Term Investment-Grade Investor ( VFICX ) has a high Zacks Mutual Fund rank, and in conjunction with its comparatively strong performance, average downside risk, and lower fees, Vanguard Intermediate-Term Investment-Grade Investor ( VFICX ) looks like a somewhat average choice for investors right now.
+Overall, Vanguard Intermediate-Term Investment-Grade Investor ( VFICX ) has a neutral Zacks Mutual Fund rank, and in conjunction with its comparatively strong performance, average downside risk, and lower fees, Vanguard Intermediate-Term Investment-Grade Investor ( VFICX ) looks like a somewhat average choice for investors right now.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report